MabroukahAli/CETBproject/README.md

 # RLS Based Adaptive Beamforming for Wireless Receiver Enhancement

 This repository contains the MATLAB code for a graduation project on adaptive beamforming for a QPSK wireless receiver.
-The project studies how the Recursive Least Squares algorithm can improve receiver performance under co channel interference and noise.
+The project studies how the Recursive Least Squares algorithm can improve receiver performance under co-channel interference and noise.
 LMS and NLMS are also included for comparison.

 ## Project Information